dotnet/designs/accepted/2020/mono-convergence/platform-specific-httpclient.md

 The implementation has to use the property in the way to allow the ILLinker to remove the unnecessary dependency of unused handler when the type is not used elsewhere.

 ### Xamarin.iOS/Xamarin.tvOS
-Follow proposal #2b and hook up existing `NSUrlSessionHandler` using `Activator.CreateInstance ("Foundation.NSUrlSessionHandler, Xamarin.iOS/Xamarin.tvOS")​`.
-The actual implementation will remain inside xamarin/xamarin-macios​ in repo.
+Follow proposal #2b "Use Reflection" and hook up existing `NSUrlSessionHandler` using `Activator.CreateInstance ("Foundation.NSUrlSessionHandler, Xamarin.iOS/Xamarin.tvOS")​`.
+The actual implementation will remain in `xamarin/xamarin-macios`​ repo.

 The plan ignores CFNetworkHandler and other legacy handlers.
 They will stay in `xamarin/xamarin-macios` and will be available only when constructed manually.
 The implementation logic inside HttpClientHandler will rely on DefaultHandlerType selection to set the implicit handler behaviour between NSUrlSessionHandler and SocketHttpHandler.